joeltow/rate-limiter/README.md

     1. To run tests execute> **npm test**
     1. To run the express app execute> **node app.js**

+*server.js* shows how the rate-limiter module may be consumed.

 ## Highlevel approach
 The server should have a log of each request.
 If we identify the requester and log the time of the request, we can do a count of requests over a set time period to determine whether to accept the request or not.